Affiliate Commission Plans

 In this article

-You will be presented with an overview displaying your Main Commission Plan, along with its settings, and any Payment Plans you have added already.
+You will be presented with an overview displaying your Default Commission Plan, along with its settings, and any Payment Plans you have added already.
 Consider the Commission Plan as consisting of multiple Payment Plans, each with its own settings.

 When a purchase or other specified commission-able event comes in, each Payment Plan will be checked to see if it applies, depending on the ruleset you have defined.
 Then all relevant calculations will be made, and you will be able to view your commission under Pay Commission in the sidebar.

-The settings at the top allow you to change the plan code and currency.
+If you're using Alternate Commission Plans, the settings at the top allow you to change the plan code and currency.

 The currency will determine what currency the commissions will represent.
 For more on this, please see our currency control document.